In October 2015, Jurgen Klopp swept into Anfield to herald a bright new dawn for Liverpool.

 There was no success remotely as emphatic as Klopp's 4-0 demolition of Arsenal, with the Reds forced to settle for a trio of 1-0 wins on the way to their eight-game haul.

 This Liverpool side supply goals in ample quantity – 12 in seven matches set against eight in eight for Rodgers' men.
-With a game in hand in that comparison, it boasts more overall shots (137 to 119), coming in at 19.6 attempts per game as opposed to 14.9, with 48 to 41 on target.
+With a game in hand in that comparison, they boast more overall shots (137 to 119), coming in at 19.6 attempts per game as opposed to 14.9, with 48 to 41 on target.

 Klopp's team also boast a greater possession percentage (57.3) and number of passes per game (549) than Rodgers' (52.2 and 479.1) but familiar frailties are on show in defence.

-After seven games, Klopp's Liverpool has conceded 12 goals compared to Rodgers' 10 in eight.
-It also has one fewer clean sheet and has faced five more shots on target.
+After seven games, Klopp's Liverpool have conceded 12 goals compared to Rodgers' 10 in eight.
+They also have one fewer clean sheet and have faced five more shots on target.
 Teams enjoy 4.4 shots on target per game versus this Reds vintage as opposed to 3.3 in the last days of the previous regime.

 Reality versus expectations